thonatt/CSL/README.md

 Shader type and GLSL version are setup using a specific namespace.
 For example, `using namespace csl::glsl::vert_420` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 4.20.
 Vertex, fragment, geometry, compute,and tesselation shaders are currently supported.

 Starting a new shader requires to create a variable of type `Shader`.
 This type contains two important member functions.
 The first one is `Shader::main` which allows to setup the main function using a lambda function with no argument that returns nothing.
-The second one is `Shader::glsl_str`, which retrieves the `std::string` associated to the shader that can later be sent to the GPU.
+The second one is `Shader::print_glsl`, which ca, be used to retrieve the `std::string` associated to the shader that can later be sent to the GPU.
 See the [previous section](#setup) for an example.

 CSL assumes instructions are called sequentially and is **not** thread-safe.